erdieee/allusion/README.md

 After saving the dataframe, you can take a deeper look and manipulate it in a jupyter notebook.

 You can take a look at the process of scraping the odds by providing the `not-headless` option.
-Check out the commands
+However it is recommended to scrape without `not-headless`, in order to speed up the scraping process.

+**Note** While scraping multiple browser pages are loaded at once.
+If your CPU is slow, your machine might freeze or function slower until the scraping is done.

 ## Commands
 List available commands with